 · They are best to use for hot dishes such as baked and barb queue

-Top Features of Softneck garlic varieties
+Features of Softneck garlic types

 · If you live in warm climates where summer is scorching, then softneck garlic varieties are best for you to choose from.